tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these devices can be problematic in medical diagnosis after entering the body.
+• Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, small elements of these magnets can be problematic in medical diagnosis after entering the body.

 The magnet is coated with nickel - be careful if you have an allergy.